 - August 29: The plaintiffs filed for emergency relief with the Fifth Circuit, which was quickly denied.

-- August 30: The plaintiffs filed an emergency request with the U.S. Supreme Court, asking it to block the law before it can take effect on Wednesday and allow district court proceedings to resume.
+- August 30: The plaintiffs filed an emergency request with the U.S. Supreme Court, asking it to block the law before it can take effect on Wednesday and to allow district court proceedings to resume.

 - September 1: S.B.
 8 takes effect; ending most abortion care in Texas.